mezoni/peg/README.md

 - Expression `Action`: always
 - Expression `Ordered choice`: alternatives have different types
-- Expression `Sequence`: the number of elements in the sequence is greater than one and the semantic variable is not specified
-- Expression `Sequence`: the number of elements in the sequence is greater than one and more than one semantic variable is specified

 If the result value is not specified, the default value is `void`.